openvar/variantValidator/docs/MANUAL.md

 ## Configuration

 After first installing Variant Validator, a configuration file will need to be created and edited to contain the database credentials and locations.
+By default the edited configuration will be placed in the users home directory (`~/.variantvalidator`), this location can be changed for all users by editing the `VariantValidator/settings.py` file.
-To do this run the configuration script installed alongside the package.
+To create this file automatically, run the configuration script installed alongside the package.

 ```bash
 vv_configure.py